 The story behind the recipe

 Many student cooks have enjoyed cooking homemade dishes and selling them at the Student Cooking Corner on Wednesday’s in Forum.
 One of these students was Andrea.
 He participated in December 2019 and made several traditional recipes from Puglia, in the south of Italy.
 He made his dishes sustainable by making a vegetarian or vegan version and used local ingredients from such as vegetables from a local farm, and flour from the local mill in Wageningen.
-We will be sharing his vegan focaccia recipe.

 What do you need?